Pembroke Land District: The original parishes

-proclaimed, via The Hobart Town Courier, the first counties and parishes to be surveyed in the colony.
+proclaimed the first counties and parishes to be surveyed in the colony.

-The County of Pembroke, bounded on the north by Little Swan port river; on the east by the Pacific ocean; on the south by Storm bay, and on the west by Storm bay, Norfolk bay, Pittwater, and by the eastern boundaries of the parishes of Ulva, Staffa and Ormaig, and a line to the south east angle of the county of Somerset.
-This county to include the White Rock, Maria island, Lachlan island, the Hippolyte rocks, Tasman's island, Wedge island, Sloping island, Garden island (now Smooth Island), Low island (now 'Green Island'), the islands in Pittwater, and all other islands adjacent to the coasts of the county.
+The County of Pembroke, bounded on the north by Little Swan port river; on the east by the Pacific Ocean; on the south by Storm Bay, and on the west by Storm Bay, Norfolk Bay, Pitt Water, and by the eastern boundaries of the parishes of Ulva, Staffa and Ormaig, and a line to the south east angle of the county of Somerset.
+This county to include White Rock, Maria Island, Lachlan Island, the Hippolyte Rocks, Tasman Island, Wedge Island, Sloping Island, Smooth Island, Green Island, the islands in Pitt Water, and all other islands adjacent to the coasts of the county.

 Hundreds and parishes proclaimed at this time were: